 These budget headphones sound great with hip-hop tracks.
 They’re leaning towards a warm sound signature, with bass as a clear star of the show and a slightly recessed midrange.

 Earcup can rotate in both directions, and the size is sufficient even for most users with bigger ears.
 Padding is also quite generous, with memory foam inside the pleather covers.

 Headphones have multiple microphones to improve call quality.
-They are much better than competition for taking phone calls.
+They are much better than the competition for taking phone calls.

 You can expect a longer battery life than most headphones, with quick charging capabilities.
-Interestingly, these have excellent noise cancellation, eliminating people’s speech but it is not as effective at droning sounds.
+Interestingly, these have excellent noise cancellation, eliminating people’s speech but it is not as effective at droning sounds from a busy street.

 8. Jlab Audio Studio ANC

-They say you need at least an in-ear or over-ear headphones to achieve quality noise canceling.
+They say you need at least an in-ear or over-ear set of headphones to achieve quality noise canceling.
 Well, Jlab can do it on a budget with on-ears while still delivering excellent battery life.